 This will always carry the risk of subjecting the staff involved, and GLL, to charges of favoritism or poor judgment.
-Having a more clearly articulated set of principles and approach will help reduce the risk of concerns being raised.
+Having a more clearly articulated set of principles and approach reduces the risk of concerns being raised.

 Principles and approaches